Bachelor of Biotechnology (Hons), Flinders University, South Australia

 Bachelor of Biotechnology (Hons), Flinders University of South Australia 1999-2002

-Dr Byrne was awarded her PhD in 2012 for her research that discovered how a cytoskeletal protein (stathmin) promotes metastasis in the aggressive childhood cancer, neuroblastoma (Byrne et al. 2014, Oncogene).
-Dr Byrne then trained as a postdoc at the University of Virginia (USA) from 2012-2014 where she studied cancer cell metabolism and the pathophysiology of obesity-related cancers (Byrne et al. 2014, Cancer Research).
-She returned to Australia in 2014 to the School of Biotechnology & Biomolecular Sciences (UNSW), and now leads a team of students (PhD, honours, and undergraduates) and a research assistant, and has established strong national and international collaborations with other leading researchers, gynaecological oncologists, gastroenterologists, pathologists, and medicinal chemists.
+Dr Byrne received her PhD in 2012 for her research on the role of the cell cytoskeleton in the childhood cancer neuroblastoma (Byrne et al. 2014, Oncogene).
+Dr Byrne trained as a postdoc at the University of Virginia (USA) from 2012-2014 where she investigated the relationship between obesity and cancer, particularly liver and endometrial (uterine) cancers (Byrne et al. 2014, Cancer Research).
+She returned to Australia in 2014 to the School of Biotechnology & Biomolecular Sciences (UNSW) and now leads an independent lab focused on developing novel treatment strategies for obesity-related cancers.

-Research Focus 1: Developing new anti-cancer drugs that target cancer cell metabolism
+Research Focus 1: Developing new drugs that target obesity and cancer cell metabolism

 Research Focus 2: Unravelling the links between diet, obesity, and cancer